BarYechezkel/CPP_EX3/README.md

 ## Usage

 To start the game, run the compiled executable.
 The game will initialize the players, board, and development cards, then proceed with the game turns.
-Follow the on-screen instructions to play.
+Follow the on-screen instructions to play according to the board picture.

+- When you need to choose a place for a road, choose the pink number of the edge tile (0-71).
+- When you need to place a settlement or city, choose the black number of the vertex tile (0-53).

 ## Classes Overview